JensRoland/boosti/README.md

 ![assets/zen-stones.avif](assets/zen-stones.avif)

 The current uncompressed size is `7736` bytes, the gzipped size is `2915` bytes and the brotli'd size is `2531` bytes, as determined by:

 ```bash
 ls -l boosti.js | awk  '{print "raw:", $5}'; gzip -k boosti.js; ls -l boosti.js.gz | awk  '{print "gzipped:", $5}'; rm boosti.js.gz; brotli boosti.js; ls -l boosti.js.br | awk  '{print "brotlid:", $5}'; rm boosti.js.br
 ```

+Is that a lot?
+Well, boosti is a replacement for all the core parts of htmx, which as of December 2025 is `51,250` bytes minified, `16,615` bytes gzipped, and `15,003` bytes brotli'd.
+So in comparison boosti is tiny.

 As its predecessor, boosti has very few moving parts: